Conservation

 Areas of interest: Medieval art and architecture, especially sculpture, focused on Germanic and German-colonized lands in Central Europe; Jewish manuscript illumination; the historiographic legacy of the Third Reich.

-Dustin Aaron studies the art and architecture of the European Middle Ages, with a particular focus on its intersection with environmental history and historical anthropology.
-His dissertation positions the twelfth-century architectural sculpture of the Eastern Alpine Region as both a tool and product of German environmental- and settler-colonialism.
+Dustin Aaron studies the art and architecture of the European Middle Ages, with a particular focus on its intersection with colonial and environmental histories.
+His dissertation positions the twelfth-century art of the Eastern Alpine Region as a tool of German settler-colonialism.

 He holds a B.A. from Brandeis University and an M.A. from the Courtauld Institute of Art.
-His research has been supported by the Kress Foundation, the Deutsche Akademische Austauschdienst, the Central European History Society, and the Medieval Academy of America.
+His research has been supported by the Kress Foundation, the Deutsche Akademische Austauschdienst, the Central European History Society the Remarque Institute, and the Medieval Academy of America.